P4jMepR/chicks-gold-Frontend/README.md

 # Chicks Gold Marketplace

 Welcome to the **Chicks Gold Marketplace**, a responsive front-end application designed to showcase a mock online marketplace for in-game items.
-This project demonstrates a clean and consistent user interface built with ReactJS and styled using pure CSS, ensuring adaptability across various device sizes.
+This project demonstrates a clean and consistent user interface built with ReactJS and styled using pure CSS, ensuring adaptability across various device types.

 ## Table of Contents